dpbenalcazar/irisDepth/README.md

 # irisDepth
 This repository corresponds to the journal article:
 **A 3D Iris Scanner from a Single Image using Convolutional Neural Networks.**
-The paper is currently at revision stage at IEEE Access journal.
+The paper is currently in revision stage at IEEE Access journal.

 Authors: Daniel Benalcazar, Jorge Zambrano, Diego Bastias, Claudio Perez and Kevin Bowyer